WHAT IS ANTIRETROVIRAL THERAPY (ART)?

 Each type, or class, of ARV drugs attacks HIV in a different way.

 Non-nucleoside reverse transcriptase inhibitors (NNRTIs) also block step 4 but in a different way.
-The drugs in this class are:
+Some drugs in this class are:

 Protease inhibitors (PIs) block step 10, where the raw material for new HIV virus is cut into specific pieces.
 PIs block protease (an HIV enzyme).
 By blocking protease, PIs prevent new (immature) HIV from becoming a mature virus that can infect other CD4 cells.
 The drugs in this class are:

 Entry inhibitors prevent HIV from entering cells by blocking step 2 of the life cycle.
-The drugs in this class are:
+Some drugs in this class are:

 Integrase inhibitors prevent HIV from inserting its genetic code into the human cell’s code in step 5 of the life cycle.
-The drugs in this class are:
+Some drugs in this class are:

 Pharmacokinetic Enhancers (PK Enhancers) are used to boost the effectiveness of another drug.
 When the two drugs are given together, the PK enhancer interferes with the breakdown of the other drug, which allows that drug to remain in the body longer at a higher concentration.
 PK enhancers are included in some HIV treatment regimens.
 The drugs in this class are: